How to Make Overnight Oats + 11 Flavors to Try

 OVERNIGHT OATS: THE BASICS

 WHAT ARE OVERNIGHT OATS?
 Overnight oats are a yummy, no-cook way to prepare oats.
 They’re oats that have been soaked in milk, which makes the oats more easily digestible and makes them a great meal-prep breakfast.
 They’re usually mixed with other ingredients for taste, such as sweetener (maple syrup, honey, or sugar), a *little* salt, and extras like vanilla, nuts, seeds, fruit, etc. The texture is soft and creamy without being soggy or gluey.

 DO YOU REALLY HAVE TO SOAK THEM OVERNIGHT?
 Nope!
 I’ve found oats will start to soften in about 20-30 minutes, so if you’re in a pinch, you don’t need to refrigerate them overnight.

 WHAT KIND OF OATS DO YOU USE FOR OVERNIGHT OATS?
-I typically make my overnight oats with rolled oats (sometimes labeled “old-fashioned oats”).
+I typically make my overnight oatmeal recipes with rolled oats (sometimes labeled “old-fashioned oats”).
 You can use quick oats in a pinch, though they get a bit softer, and some people prefer using steel-cut.
 I personally find steel-cut oats remain too chewy for my taste but do what works best for you!

 MY BASIC RECIPE FOR OVERNIGHT OATS

 WHAT’S IN YOUR BASIC OVERNIGHT OATS RECIPE?
 My easy overnight oats recipe has pretty straightforward, pantry-staple ingredients I always have on hand.
 We’re talking:

 - 1/3 CUP ROLLED OATS.
 Rolled oats are my fave for overnight oats because they soften without getting mushy.
 If you’re gluten-free, be sure you’re using certified gluten-free oats!